Library Administrative Manual

 The various types of special borrowers are defined in section 3.6 of the 'Library Loan Policy'.

 No document delivery service is provided to the following categories of special borrowers: visiting faculty (i.e., not teaching at SFSU) from institutions outside the CSU system, faculty spouses, members of the SFSU Alumni Association, retired SFSU staff, students enrolled in the American Language Institute, or to individuals who are officers or employees of University affiliated organizations (Sutro Library, Diagnostic Center for the Neurologically Handicapped).
 Document Delivery Service is provided only to two categories of special borrowers: students not currently enrolled who are working on a thesis and students not currently enrolled working on making up incomplete grades.
-These two types of student special borrowers are accorded the same Document Delivery services as provided to currently registered students, depending on the undergraduate or graduate status of the individual student.
+These two types of student special borrowers are accorded the same Interlibrary Services as provided to currently registered students, depending on the undergraduate or graduate status of the individual student.

 - Friends of the Library Borrowers